duceppemo/BACoN/README.md

     --trim_adapters \
     --trim_primers
 ```
-2. Run BACoN to extract and assemble organelle reads matching your reference.
+2. Run BACoN to extract and assemble reads matching your reference.
 ```
 # Change path according to where you cloned BACoN on your machine.
 # Don't forget to activate your BACoN virtual environment if not already done.